overlookmotel/shimstack/README.md

 A function stack is a stack of functions which execute one after the other, much like middleware.
 This module converts a function into a function stack.

-The difference between normal shimming using something like [shimmer](https://www.npmjs.com/package/shimmer) and shim stack is that when a function is shimmed multiple times, the shims execute in the order they were applied rather than in reverse order.
+The difference between normal shimming using something like [shimmer](https://www.npmjs.com/package/shimmer) and `shimstack` is that when a function is shimmed multiple times, the shims execute in the order they were applied - rather than in reverse order.

 ## Usage